Thursday, 28 June 2018

 }

-Above example for attempting to authenticate a user.
+Above is an example of attempting to authenticate a user.
 It uses the Auth::attempt() method to check if the provided email and password match an existing user in the database.
 If the credentials are correct, the user is logged in.
 The $remember boolean indicates whether to remember the user's session so they don't need to log in again on their next visit.
 If the authentication is successful, the code within the braces {} will be executed.

 We can also protect routes of our application.